Skip to content

 Parallel Dispatch, Scatter-Gather, Orchestrator-Worker, Sub-Agents Fan-Out.
 For specific variants, see Fan-Out Synthesis, Orchestrator-Worker, and Sub-Agents Fan-Out.

-A single agent hits two limits: context exhaustion (too much work for one window) and scope confusion (too many concerns for one prompt).
-Composition distributes work across agents with focused scope and isolated context.
+A single agent hits two limits: context runs out, and scope blurs across too many concerns.
+Composition splits the work across agents, each with a narrow scope and its own context.
 The wrong pattern adds overhead.

-Each agent's output becomes the next agent's input.
+Each agent's output feeds the next.
 A → B → C.

 graph LR